pkivolowitz/CSC3510-S-2023/install.md

 The emulated machines will be command-line only.
 A good development environment would be to edit on your native machine and sftp code down to the emulated machine where you run and debug.
-VS Code has a nice SFTP plug-in (search liximomo) that can do this for you every time you save a file.
+VS Code has a nice SFTP plug-in (search SFTP by Natizyskunk) that can do this for you every time you save a file.

-Additionally, VSCode supports editing via ssh by downloading the *Remote Development-SSH* extention (which can be found [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)).
+Additionally, VSCode supports editing via ssh by downloading the *Remote Development-SSH* extension (which can be found [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)).

 The official getting started docs can be found